se2p/pynguin/README.md

 2. Change to the `pynguin` folder: `cd pynguin`
 3. Create a virtual environment and install dependencies using `poetry`: `poetry install`
 4. Make your changes
-5. Run `poetry shell` to switch to the virtual environment in your current shell
-6. Run `make check` to verify that your changes pass all checks
+5. Run `make check` to verify that your changes pass all checks

    Please see the [`poetry` documentation](https://python-poetry.org/docs/) for more information on this tool.